btomaj/parse-json-stream/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-Ready-blue.svg)](https://www.typescriptlang.org/)
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 High-performance, real-time, JSON stream parser that parses and yields partial values as they arrive from a stream (before the complete value has been streamed).
-This library was built to parse structured JSON returned from LLMs, and display the values to users immediately as they arrive.
+This library was built to parse JSON returned from LLMs, and display the values to users immediately as they arrive.

-## ✨ Key Features
+## Key features

-- **🚀 Real-time parsing** - Values are yielded as soon as they arrive from the stream
+- **Real-time parsing** - Values are yielded as soon as they arrive from the stream
-- **🌊 Strong browser support** - Works with ReadableStream, WebSocket, EventSource, and AsyncIterable
+- **Strong browser support** - Works with ReadableStream, WebSocket, EventSource, and AsyncIterable
-- **📍 Path tracking** - Every value includes its JSONPath and JSON pointer location
-- **⚡ Lightweight and fast** - Optimised to minimise CPU cycles and memory allocation.
+- **Lightweight and fast** - Optimised to minimise CPU cycles and memory allocation.
 Zero dependencies.

-## Installation
+## Instalation

 ```bash
 npm install parse-json-stream
 ```

-## Quick Start
+## Quick start

 ```typescript
 import { parseStream } from 'parse-json-stream';